-Second section test piece: The Maid of Orleans
+The second section test piece was The Maid of Orleans and the results were:

 |2||Four Lanes||W Floyd|